gvwilson/sensibleadventures/nardica/nardica.md

 Seems he's quite a popular fellow."

 Iffy looked from her uncle to the screen.
-An old woman smiled back.
+An old woman smiled back warmly.
 Her brown face was lined with a century of wrinkles, and what was left of her hair was plastered against her scalp in a style that Iffy had only ever seen in homework for her history class.